This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 You don’t have to go for a premade LED light.

-There are many guides and tutorials on the web, which will show you how to build a very powerful LED light that will be quite a bit cheaper than the premium premade LED lights, but will provide close to the same quality of light.
+There are many guides and tutorials on the web, which will show you how to build a potent LED light that will be quite a bit cheaper than the premium premade LED lights, but will provide close to the same quality of light.

 If you have all your supplies and want a step-by-step guide on how to successfully finish your first grow, check out this guide: